aklump/website-perms/README.md

 | _\_perms.local.yml_ | Configuration overrides for a single environment; not version controlled. | no |
 | _\_perms.custom.sh_ | Optional.
 A custom Bash script to be sourced during the `apply` command.
 Use it for anything custom that is not handled by configuration values.
 Think of this as an apply hook. | yes |

+## Custom Configuration

+* You may add any additional keys to `path_to`, which point to paths you may wish to use in _perms.custom.sh_, they will automatically be made available as variables.
+They will also be validated as real paths.

 ## Usage

 To apply permissions: `./bin/perms apply`